virteal/Inox/README.md

 Object variables
 ----------------

-**Object variables** are stored inside a stack that belongs to an object.
+**Object variables** are stored inside the stack that belongs to an _object_.
+Every object has an identity and a value that is a stack of values.
+The name of that stack is the _class_ of the object.
+The names of the values in the object's stack are the names of the _attributes_ of the object.

+Note: the OOP (Object Oriented Programming) literature uses many names for that concept: _fields_, _properties_, _attributes_, _instance variables_, _members_, etc. They all mean the same.

 ```
 x:3 y:2 point:2 make-object  ~~ create a point object with two variables.